- Enhanced downside protection to weather market volatility

 As explained above, it is generally desirable for investors with a lower risk profile to have some allocation to fixed income investments.
 However, this does not mean that fixed income is entirely safe - it still has volatility and drawdown, and depending on the specific allocation, the level of volatility varies.

 The below chart visualises this for us.
 During the GFC, the global credit market suffered a maximum drawdown of -11.3% while the short duration credit market only experienced -4.2% maximum drawdown.
 However, the flip side is that we see a clear relationship between the level of volatility and the long term growth of wealth.
-It is therefore important for investors to be cognizant of one’s own risk tolerance and return objective when deciding upon fixed income allocation.
+It is therefore important for investors to be cognisant of one’s own risk tolerance and return objective when deciding upon fixed income allocation.

-Why should you invest in Endowus Low Volatility Fixed Income Portfolio?
+Why should you invest in the portfolio?

 Lower volatility and interest rate sensitivity